andrew/ultimate-awesome/README.md

 - [awesome-ai-native-applications](https://github.com/brandonhimpfen/awesome-ai-native-applications) - A curated list of AI-native applications.
 Products and systems built with AI at their core.
 - [awesome-android-development](https://github.com/brandonhimpfen/awesome-android-development) - A curated list of tools, frameworks, libraries, and resources for Android development.
 - [awesome-api-security](https://github.com/brandonhimpfen/awesome-api-security) - A curated list of tools, frameworks, standards, platforms, research, and learning resources for securing APIs.
+- [awesome-astrobiology](https://github.com/brandonhimpfen/awesome-astrobiology) - A curated list of astrobiology research organizations, datasets, missions, tools, educational resources, and scientific literature exploring the origin, evolution, distribution, and future of life in the universe.
+- [awesome-blockchain-gaming](https://github.com/brandonhimpfen/awesome-blockchain-gaming) - A curated list of blockchain gaming platforms, infrastructure, tools, protocols, marketplaces, studios, and learning resources.
 - [awesome-blogging-monetization](https://github.com/brandonhimpfen/awesome-blogging-monetization) - A curated list of tools, platforms, strategies, and resources for blog monetization.
 - [awesome-canada-travel](https://github.com/brandonhimpfen/awesome-canada-travel) - A curated list of resources, apps, communities, guides, and tools for traveling in Canada — especially helpful for solo travelers, digital nomads, and independent explorers.
 - [awesome-excel](https://github.com/brandonhimpfen/awesome-excel) - A curated list of tools, add-ins, templates, tutorials, formulas, automation tools, learning resources, and communities for Microsoft Excel.